YunoHost-Apps/passed_ynh/README_es.md

 ## Descripción general

-Share a password with someone securely by generating single-use URLs so that it doesn't logged in a mailbox, shown in a messenger app's notification, etc.
+Share a password with someone securely by generating single-use URLs so that it doesn't get logged in a mailbox, shown in a messenger app's notification, etc.

-The password is contained in the URL itself in an encrypted form whereas the decryption key stored on the server is deleted after first use or selected timeframe.
+The password is contained in the URL itself as an encrypted string whereas the decryption key stored on the server is deleted after first use or selected timeframe.

 **Versión actual:** 2024.12.29~ynh1